smlsvnssn/ouml/README.md

 ### "Methods"

-The chain proxy defines a few special cases, that looks and behaves like methods:
+The chain proxy defines a few special cases, that look and behave like methods:

 #### .return() → value